Installing Ipe Deck Options

 HANDLE WITH CARE

-To acclimatize your Ipe wood decking to local conditions (temperature and humidity levels), it needs to sit in the area where you’ll be installing it for seven (7) days before beginning construction.
+To acclimatize your Ipe wood decking to local conditions (temperature and humidity levels), it needs to sit in the area where you’ll be installing it for seven (7) days before beginning construction (more if you have a drier climate).
 Now for several more words of caution:

 1) Don’t let the wood sit directly on the ground, or on a concrete surface.
 It should be stored at least 12 inches off the ground as it becomes acclimatized.
 Make sure the bottom boards get enough ventilation by storing them on blocks of wood.